|W.S. Whisenhant Woodmen memorial, pictured at left.|

 May 20, 1774 - The Parliament of Great Britain enacted the Administration of Justice Act (Act for the Impartial Administration of Justice).
 The Act granted a change of venue to another British colony or Great Britain in trials of officials charged with a crime growing out of their enforcement of the law or suppression of riots.

 May 20, 1775 - North Carolina became the first colony to declare its independence.
-This is the date that is on the George state flag even though the date of this event has been questioned.

 May 20, 1799 – Novelist Honore de Balzac was born in Tours, France.